-In late 2015, OFS launched a streamlined modification process to assist borrowers who meet basic Home Affordable Modification Program (HAMP) eligibility criteria but have been unable to complete an application by the time their loan is 90 days delinquent.
+(except with respect to certain loan modification applications made before such date).
 In 2016, OFS published guidance related to the MHA program termination and borrower application sunset to provide additional clarification to borrowers who request assistance or to whom an offer of assistance has been extended on or before December 30, 2016.

-The largest program within MHA is the HAMP.
+The largest program within MHA is the Home Affordable Modification Program (HAMP).
 Under this program approximately 1.7 million homeowners have had their mortgages modified permanently.
 HAMP has also set new standards and changed practices throughout the mortgage servicing industry in fundamental ways.

 Another OFS housing program, the Hardest Hit Fund (HHF), provides funding to 18 states and the District of Columbia through each state's Housing Finance Agency (HFA) to provide assistance to struggling homeowners through locally-tailored programs.
 HFAs have implemented many types of programs to help homeowners, including mortgage payment assistance, reinstatement, short sale/transition assistance, principal reduction, and modification assistance.
 As the housing recovery has evolved, HFAs have undertaken additional initiatives such as blight elimination and down payment assistance programs, which help prevent foreclosures by stabilizing neighborhoods and property values.
-On February 19, 2016, OFS announced that an additional \$2.0 billion would be allocated among the participating HFAs, and the program end date would be extended to December 31, 20201.
+On February 19, 2016, OFS announced that an additional \$2.0 billion would be allocated among the participating HFAs, and the program end date would be extended to December 31, 20202.
 On June 30, 2016, OFS completed its allocation of those additional funds.
-Although nine HFAs had previously closed their HHF application portals due to approaching full commitment of program funds, these HFAs have initiated plans to re-open or expand select, closed programs as additional funds have become available.
+Although nine HFAs had previously closed their HHF application portals due to approaching full commitment of program funds, many of these HFAs re-opened or expanded select, closed programs as additional funds became available.